 Kárahnjúkar is strongest when it explains a deliberate inland branch from the easier town, fjord, lake, and waterfall choices nearby.

-From Egilsstaðir, many travelers already have appealing lower-friction choices: Hengifoss, Lagarfljót, Hallormsstaður-area stops, or Seyðisfjörður.
+From Egilsstaðir, many travelers already have appealing easier choices: Hengifoss, Lagarfljót, Hallormsstaður-area stops, or Seyðisfjörður.
 Kárahnjúkar asks for a different mood: less town-and-waterfall browsing, more exposed inland scale.

 That can be exactly the point on a second trip, a photography-led East Iceland day, or a route that already includes Snæfell, Hafrahvammar, or Laugarvallalaug.
 It is weaker when you are trying to collect every nearby name in one day.